robjg/oddjob/README.txt

 Changes in 1.5.0
 ----------------
+- Included a oj-web Oddball to replace the JSF web app.
+The new Oddball includes a Jetty Server that exposes Oddjob as a RESTful Web Service and a new UI written in Javascript using JQuery.
 - Timer and Retry have two new properties: Reset allows the reset level that is applied before running a job to be changed.
 HaltOn allows the state to be changed that will cause the Timer or Retry to complete.